SingularisArt/Website/content/post/note-taking-with-latex-part-1.md

 endsnippet
 ```

 In the fourth case, I tried to find matching parenthesis.
-But, all of the work went in vain because you cannot with UltiSnips.
+But, all of the work went in vain because you cannot with `UltiSnips`.
 So, I used Python :).

 ```viml
 priority 1000